ailich/MultiscaleDTM/README.md

     and aspect algorithms (Fleming and Hoffer, 1979; Horn et al., 1981;
     Ritter, 1987).

--   `WoodEvans` calculates slope, aspect, curvature, and morphometric features by fitting a quadratic surface to the focal window using ordinary least squares (Evans, 1980; Wilson et al., 2007; Wood, 1996).
+-   `Qfit` calculates slope, aspect, curvature, and morphometric features by fitting a quadratic surface to the focal window using ordinary least squares (Evans, 1980; Wilson et al., 2007; Wood, 1996).
 The morphometric features algorithm has been modified to use